P1kM1n/WebhookSite/README.md

+THIS PROJECT IS IN ACTIVE DEVELOPMENT (until I forget it exists).
+More features will be added as I use the project more :)

 Very easy to use and simple webhook to host on your web server.
 Only requirement is you have php installed (which you automatically should).
 This is a basic PHP-based webhook logger with a minimal web interface.
 It logs incoming webhook data along with timestamps and IP addresses for easy tracking.